Ready for Growth

 Intergenerational relationships often carry a particular intensity.

 They can feel enlivening, grounding, exciting, disorienting—or all of these at once.
 Alongside attraction and care, there are often unspoken dynamics at play: differences in life stage, power, visibility, energy, and timing.
+What makes these relationships meaningful can also be what makes them complex.

 Different life rhythms, different nervous systems